fagan2888/OpenStreetMaps/README.md

 ####DESCRIPTION

-A repository to keep all my files related to the final project of the Udacity course "Data Wrangling with MongoDB".

-To see the final report, please visit [this](http://nbviewer.ipython.org/github/ucaiado/OpenStreetMaps/blob/master/final_Project_UIRACAIADO_v1.ipynb) ipython notebook.
+Coding resources for the final project of the Udacity course "Data Wrangling with MongoDB".
+To see the final report, please check out [this](http://nbviewer.ipython.org/github/ucaiado/OpenStreetMaps/blob/master/final_Project_UIRACAIADO_v1.ipynb) ipython notebook.

 ####SOURCES: